mmarkdown/filter/plugins/exec/README.md

 is no text to put in there.

 If the original code block has a block level attribute the figure will be wrapped in a subfigure so you can reference it from within the document.
-(TODO).

 ## Caption

-The caption will be retained.
-(TODO)
+The caption will be retained and the image will be wrapped in a subfigure.

 ## Error handling